metabase/sso-examples/app-embed-example/README.md

 The easiest way to run the example is using Docker and `docker-compose`:

-1. Copy `.env.example` to `.env` and update `MB_PREMIUM_EMBEDDING_TOKEN` with your own Metabase token
+1. Enter the key you received from metabase in the `MB_PREMIUM_EMBEDDING_TOKEN` environment variable in the docker-compose.yml
 2. Run `docker-compose up`
-3. Open `https://localhost:3000/` (Metabase itself) and finish setting up the Metabase instance
+3. Open `https://localhost:3000/` (Metabase itself), you can use `a@b.com` as the user and `metabot1` as the password
-4. Open `https://localhost:3001/` (the demo application)
+4. Open `https://localhost:8080/` (the demo application)

-Alternatively you can build the application by doing `npm ci && npm run dev` and also configure the server.js file with the parameters of your running Metabase server (check out how to run Metabase [here](https://www.metabase.com/docs/latest/operations-guide/installing-metabase.html))